Kong/docs.konghq.com/app/_src/gateway/upgrade/backup-and-restore.md

 ### Database backup

-When upgrading your {{site.base_gateway}} to a newer version, you have to perform a database migration using the `kong mnigrations` utility.
+When upgrading your {{site.base_gateway}} to a newer version, you have to perform a database migration using the `kong migrations` utility.
 The `kong migrations` commands are not reversible.
 We recommend backing up data before any starting any upgrade in case of any migration issues.

 If you are running {{site.base_gateway}} with a database, run a database dump of raw data so that you can recover the database quickly in a database-native way.